 Keep an eye out for blogs that feature indie musicians.
 It can be exhausting sending out your music to hundreds of blogs, but sometimes you’ll get some feedback in return.
 And if you’re music is great, the blog may even post your music.
 A site called SubmitHub makes this a little easier by allowing you to pay $1 to guarantee feedback from the blogs.

 There are many professional musicians who will spend time listening to your music for a fee.
 Unfortunately, this can get expensive depending on the experience level of the listener.
-However, if you have the cash, you’re likely to get some of the best feedback from professionals.
-A few resources for professionals include TAXI and Musicxray.
+However, if you have the cash, you’re likely to get a professional song critique on TAXI.
 TAXI members ($300/year) can submit their music to industry pros and receive specific feedback in return.
-Music Xray has a $10 service where your song will be heard and rated by five industry professionals who are specialists in your genre as well as 20 potential fans.

 How To Ask For A Song Critique